 My primary research interests are in the closely related fields of experimental geochemistry, and mineral physics.
 Using a wide variety of experimental and analytical techniques, I seek to understand the processes that contribute to the earliest formation and the dynamic evolution of the Earth and terrestrial planets.
-Broadly, I am interested in transport processes within the Earth and planets.
+Broadly, I am interested in transport processes within the Earth and terrestrial planets.
 Much of my research has focused on understanding how these processes contribute to core formation and evolution.
-More specific ongoing interests include diffusion in metals and minerals, kinetic isotope fractionation in metals and silicates, and the effect of trace elements on mineral properties.
+More specific ongoing interests include diffusion in metals and minerals, kinetic isotope fractionation in metals and silicates, and the effect of trace elements on physical properties of minerals.
 Other directions of ongoing research include electrical conductivity measurements of Earth materials at ambient to high pressure and synchrotron based X-ray tomography at high pressure and temperature.
 I also enjoy modeling broader scale geophysical phenomena using the experimental data I have collected and making scientifically useful illustrations of these processes.

 Above: Schematic illustration of processes contributing to the physical and chemical evolution of the Earth's core and the core-mantle boundary.
 Teaching Interests